susanlovaglio/swift-airportsAndEnums-lab-ios-0616/README.md

 ### 1. Define the Airport Code enum
 ---
  * Declare an enum called `AirportCode` of type `String`.
- * Define cases for the following airport codes: ATL, DFW, JFK, LAX, ORD (keep them in alphabetical order).
+ * Define cases for the following airport codes: ATL, DFW, JFK, LAX, ORD (keep them in alphabetical order).<br />
   _Hint:_ Is there a way to define the cases in one line?

 ### 2. Declare an `AirportCode` property on the class